CVE-2026-6494: Improper Output Neutralization for Logs in Red Hat Red Hat Ansible Automation Platform 2

 Technical Summary

 This vulnerability involves improper output neutralization for logs in the AAP MCP server component of Red Hat Ansible Automation Platform 2.
-An unauthenticated attacker can send specially crafted input to the 'toolsetroute' parameter, which is logged without proper sanitization.
-The injected control characters can manipulate log files by obscuring legitimate entries and inserting forged entries.
-This log injection vulnerability could be leveraged to mislead operators through social engineering, increasing the risk of executing harmful commands or accessing malicious URLs.
-The CVSS 3.1 base score is 5.3 (medium severity), reflecting network attack vector, no privileges required, no user interaction, and limited impact on integrity without confidentiality or availability impact.
-The vendor advisory does not currently specify a patch or remediation status.
+Specifically, the 'toolsetroute' parameter accepts input that is logged without proper sanitization, allowing injection of control characters including newlines and ANSI escape sequences.
+This log injection can be exploited by unauthenticated remote attackers to manipulate log contents, potentially misleading operators through forged log entries.
+The CVSS v3.1 base score is 5.3 (medium severity), reflecting network attack vector, no privileges required, no user interaction, and impact limited to integrity (log integrity).

 Potential Impact

-The impact is limited to integrity of log data, allowing attackers to inject misleading or forged log entries.
+The impact is limited to integrity of log data, where attackers can inject misleading or forged log entries by exploiting unsanitized input in logs.
 This could facilitate social engineering attacks against operators who rely on log data for decision-making.
 There is no direct confidentiality or availability impact reported.
-The vulnerability requires no authentication and can be exploited remotely, increasing the attack surface.
-No known exploits in the wild have been reported.
+No known exploits in the wild have been documented.

 Mitigation Recommendations